marijnbent/obsidian-print/README.md

 In the settings, you can adjust the font size for all headings and text, and optionally hide the title.

 To further customize the appearance of your printed notes, you can create a `print.css` snippet.
-The printed document's body contains the `.obsidian-print` class.
-Be sure to prefix your print-specific CSS with this class so that it only applies to printed content.
+The printed document's body contains the `obsidian-print` class.
+Be sure to either add wrap your CSS in `@media print` or prefix your print-specific CSS with `obsidian-print` class so that it only applies to printed content.
 You can view the default styles [in this file](/styles.css).
+Every individual note contains the `obsidian-print-note` class.

-If you have trouble with the styling, enable Debug Mode to preview how your notes will look when printed and make any necessary adjustments.
+If you have trouble with the styling, enable Debug Mode to log the HTML of the printed notes.